 In order for us to preserve our cash resources, we may in the future pay vendors, including technology partners, in shares, warrants or options to purchase shares of our common stock rather than cash.
-Payments for services in stock may materially and adversely affect our stockholders by diluting the value of outstanding shares of our common stock.
+Payments for services in stock may materially and adversely affect our stockholders by diluting the value of outstanding shares of our common stock and triggering anti-dilution adjustments to the exercise prices of our then-outstanding warrants.
 In addition, in situations where we agree to register the shares issued to a vendor, this will generally cause us to incur additional expenses associated with such registration.